SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 The goal is to set the flag `kubelet.serviceMonitor.https=false` when deploying the prometheus operator.

-In your `overrides.yaml` file, add
+Add the following lines to the beginning of your `overrides.yaml` file:
 ```
 kubelet:
   serviceMonitor: